mfocko/blog/blog/aoc-2022/04-week-4.md

 :::

-Getting flashbacks to the _IB111 Foundations of Programming_… Very nice „problem“ with a rather easy solution, as the last day always seems to be.
+Getting flashbacks to the _IB111 Foundations of Programming_… Very nice “problem” with a rather easy solution, as the last day always seems to be.

 ### Solution